James Foster (ice hockey)

 James John Foster (September 13, 1905 – January 4, 1969) was a Scottish-Canadian ice hockey goaltender.
-He is best known for his role in leading the Great Britain men's national ice hockey team to its only gold medal, in ice hockey at the 1936 Winter Olympics.
+He is best known for his role in leading Great Britain men's national ice hockey team to its only gold medal, in ice hockey at the 1936 Winter Olympics.
 He was posthumously inducted into the IIHF Hall of Fame in 2023.

 Early life

 Born in Glasgow, Foster emigrated to Winnipeg, Manitoba in 1912.
 Foster first rose to prominence as a hockey player in the Winnipeg Junior Hockey League in the early 1920s.
 With the Winnipeg Argonauts, and later the University of Manitoba, Foster earned a reputation as "the world's finest goaltender."
-His team won the Manitoba Junior Provincial Championship in 1925, and he was a two-time winner of the Manitoba Championship, first in 1927 with the Winnipeg Winnipegs and in 1930 with the Elmwood Millionaires.
+His team won the Manitoba Junior Provincial Championship in 1925.
+He was a two-time winner of the Manitoba Championship, first in 1927 with the Winnipeg Winnipegs and in 1930 with the Elmwood Millionaires.
 Around this time, he suffered a broken leg and had to briefly leave hockey.
-In 1931, he joined the Moncton Hawks of the Maritime Senior Hockey League, a team which he led to the Allan Cup finals in 1932.
+In 1931, he joined the Moncton Hawks of the Maritime Senior Hockey League, a team he led to the Allan Cup finals in 1932.
 Foster went an astounding 417 minutes without allowing a goal.
 He also led the Hawks to victories in the Allan Cup in 1933 and 1934, and during his three seasons with the team, he missed only one game.